Alexander Onassis

 Alexander Socrates Onassis (Αλέξανδρος Σωκράτης Ωνάσης; April 30, 1948 – January 23, 1973) was an American-born Greek businessman.
 He was the son of the Greek shipping magnate Aristotle Onassis and his first wife Tina Livanos.
-He and his sister Christina Onassis were upset by his father's marriage to Jacqueline Kennedy, and he was credited with attempting to improve the relationship between his father and Stavros Niarchos.
+He and his sister Christina Onassis were upset by his father's marriage to Jacqueline Kennedy, and he was credited with attempting to improve the relationship between his father and his brother-in-law and business rival Stavros Niarchos, who in 1971 married Alexander's mother after her divorce from Aristotle Onassis.

 Born in New York City, Onassis was not formally educated and worked for several years for his father at his headquarters in Monaco.
-The relationship between Onassis and his father experienced tensions as a result of his secret relationship with British model Fiona Campbell-Walter, former wife of Hans Heinrich, Baron Thyssen-Bornemisza de Kászon.
+The relationship between Onassis and his father experienced tensions as a result of Alexander's secret relationship with British model Fiona Campbell-Walter, former wife of Hans Heinrich, Baron Thyssen-Bornemisza de Kászon.

 He was later appointed the head of Olympic Aviation, a Greek regional airline owned by his father.
-Alexander died in hospital as a result of injuries sustained in an air crash at Hellinikon International Airport at the age of 24.
+Onassis died in hospital as a result of injuries sustained in an air crash at Hellinikon International Airport at the age of 24.
 The Alexander S. Onassis Foundation was established in his memory.

 Early life

 Alexander Socrates Onassis was born at the Columbia University Medical Center in New York City.
 He was the elder child of the Greek shipping magnate Aristotle Onassis (1906 –1975) and his first wife, Athina Livanos (1929 –1974), herself a daughter of the Greek shipping magnate Stavros G. Livanos.
-Alexander was named after his father's uncle, who was hanged by a Turkish military tribunal during their sacking of Smyrna in September 1922.
+Alexander was named after his father's uncle, who was hanged by a Turkish military tribunal during their burning of Smyrna in September 1922.
 Alexander's sister, Christina, was born in 1950.

 Alexander had no formal schooling, but had been provided with a personal tutor and his own apartment from a young age.
 Alexander failed his exams at a Paris lycée at age 16, and began working for his father at his Monaco headquarters in 1965.
-Alexander earned a modest salary of $12,000 working for his father despite his father's great wealth.
+Alexander earned a salary of $12,000 working for his father despite his father's great wealth.
 Alexander was not an enthusiastic employee.
 A fellow employee said that he seemed in no "great hurry to prove himself an Onassis."
 Onassis also described himself as never having spent a day not "intimidated by the old man's wealth."
-In the mid 1960s, Onassis began a relationship with the French model Odile Rodin, a woman several years his senior.
+In the mid-1960s, Onassis began a relationship with the French model Odile Rodin, a woman several years his senior.
 Rodin was the widow of the Dominican playboy and diplomat Porfirio Rubirosa, and Rodin and Onassis lived together in Monaco.